 Asthma Compensation Claim: UK solicitor sets out amounts of compensation for occupational asthma caused by allergic reaction to exposure to chemicals and dust in the workplace

-Asthma compensation claim: find out what asthma is, how to make a claim against your employer for exposure to harmful chemicals, how long the law allows you to start an asthma compensation claim and see examples of how much you can claim for different types of asthma work injury.
+Find out what an asthma compensation claim is; how to make a claim against your employer for exposure to harmful chemicals; how long the law allows you to start an asthma compensation claim and see examples of how much you can claim for different types of asthma work injury.

 What is a UK asthma compensation claim?

-When the allergic reaction occurs - your airways narrow restricting access of air to your lungs and resulting in wheezing, coughing and diziness.
-An asmatic attack can prove fatal.
+When the allergic reaction occurs – your airways narrow restricting access of air to your lungs and resulting in wheezing, coughing and dizziness.
+An asthmatic attack can prove fatal.